Skip to main content

 generate_scenes

-Convert a natural language brief into classified assets and validated scene JSON with auto-annotations.
-Runs the full brief-to-scenes pipeline in one call.
+Convert a structured creative brief into classified assets and validated scene JSON with auto-annotations.
+Runs the full brief-to-scenes pipeline in one call — the bridge between /brief and /sizzle.

 • Name